mrGoncharuk/mtvi_labs/README.md

 # mtvi_labs
-Lads from Methods and technologies ща computing intelligence course
+Lads from Methods and technologies of computing intelligence course